 WORLD OKAPI DAY

-Join us as we celebrate the second annual World Okapi Day!
+Join us as we celebrate the third annual World Okapi Day!

 The elusive okapi is a mysterious and secretive mammal that is nearly impossible to observe in the wild.
 Commonly mistaken as a hybrid between 2 or 3 animals, the okapi is its very own distinct species living in the spectacular, lush rainforests of central Africa.